highlightxyz/generative-onchain-tools/README.md

-# generative-onchain-tools

-Generative art collections are Highlight are sets of NFTs that are rendered by an artist's code at the time they're minted.
+Generative art collections on Highlight are sets of NFTs that are rendered by an artist's code at the time they're minted.

 - [How to make generative art on Highlight](https://github.com/highlightxyz/generative-art/tree/main)